-Winter is just around the corner, so it’s an important time to check that you’re prepared for the colder weather and the impact that it can have on your health and safety.
+Winter is just around the corner, so it’s an important time to start preparing for the colder weather and the impact that it can have on your health and safety.

 What are the health risks seniors should be aware of in winter?

 If you have a chronic health condition or low immune system, there are a few health risks that are more prevalent in winter:

 - Catching illnesses such as pneumonia, flu or Covid-19

 - Exacerbating existing conditions such as chronic pain and heart conditions